cloud-gov/cg-site/_docs/ops/security-ir.md

   - Gather in a Google Meet
   - Set reminders to send comms updates, and to rotate key roles every 6 hours.

-In either case, the first participant on the cloud.gov team becomes the initial *Incident Commander* (IC) and carries out the next steps in the response.
+In either case, the first participant on the Cloud.gov team becomes the initial *Incident Commander* (IC) and carries out the next steps in the response.
 The IC's responsibility is coordination, not necessarily investigation.
 The IC's primary role is to guide the process.
 The first responder may remain IC throughout the process, or they may hand off IC duties later in the process.

 A Scribe is highly recommended to keep notes, update the incident doc, and support the IC in drafting communications.